Caring for the caregiver

 The demands and limits of managing Heart Failure (HF) can be frustrating, distressing, and occasionally agonizing.
 It’s easy to focus so much on your loved one’s health that you overlook your own well-being, which isn’t good for either of you.

-Caregivers of people with HF have reported high stress, feeling burdened from the demands on them, depression symptoms, and poor physical as well as emotional health.
-The fact is, you can’t do the best job of looking after someone with HF unless you’re also looking after yourself.
+Caregivers of people with Heart Failure have reported high stress, feeling burdened from the demands on them, depression symptoms, and poor physical as well as emotional health.
+The fact is, you can’t do the best job of looking after someone with Heart Failure unless you’re also looking after yourself.

 Believing you can shoulder the whole responsibility of caregiving yourself is a recipe for burnout.
 Put together a strong care team of family, friends, and professionals.
 Then call on them.
 For driving to appointments, shopping, cooking, cheerleading—whatever's helpful.
 And covering for you when you need a break.